 Our tensiometers measure the surface tension and characterize the efficiency of surfactants based on the critical micelle concentration (CMC).
 This information helps in the choice and dosage of surfactant.

 The surfactant content of the cleaning solution reduces during the process due to adsorption at the surface, thus necessitating regular re-dosing.
-In order to check the present surfactant content it is possible to measure the dynamic surface tension, which, in contrast to static surface tension, depends on the surfactant content even in the high concentration range.
-For this purpose, a reference curve is produced with our stationary Bubble Pressure Tensiometer – BP100 laboratory unit.
-This is used as the basis for determining the active ingredient content on site using our Bubble Pressure Tensiometer – BPT Mobile mobile instrument.
+In order to check the present surfactant content, it is possible to measure the dynamic surface tension, which, in contrast to static surface tension, depends on the surfactant content even in the high concentration range.
+For this purpose, a reference curve is produced with a stationary laboratory unit as the basis for determining the active ingredient content on site using a mobile bubble pressure tensiometer.

 Checking the cleaned metal surface

 Checking the metal surface before bonding or coating is another important step in ensuring quality.
 Here, the wettability, which is measured by our drop shape analysis instruments based on the contact angle, is used as a quality criterion.
 The homogeneity and quality of cleaning is indicated by a small water contact angle which should be as uniform as possible over the entire surface.
-Our mobile measuring instruments Ayríís and Mobile Surface Analyzer – MSA enable non-destructive checking to be carried out on site on surfaces of any size.
+Our mobile measuring instruments enable non-destructive checking to be carried out on site on surfaces of any size.

 Measurement of surface free energy, adhesion and roughness